deMachad0/PFDA-project/README.md

 # Programming for Data Analytics

 ## CASEMENT Data Analysis
-This notebook focuses on manipulating and analyzing data from the following source: Historical Data - Met Eireann - The Irish Meteorological Service).
+This notebook focuses on manipulating and analyzing data from the following source: Historical Data - Met Eireann - The Irish Meteorological Service.

 ## Overview
 Objective: Perform data cleaning, transformation, and visualization to gain insights from the Casement weather dataset.